manderson394/carbConscious/ProjectPlan.md

 - [ ] Weekly journal entry
 - [ ] Add in search by location functionality
 - [ ] Integrate Spoonacular API search with Menu Item search
+- [ ] Build a menu item results JSP
+- [ ] Add JSP to sign up a user
+- [ ] Create template for all JSPs using bootstrap (or materialize)
+- [ ] Add edit and delete functionality in JSP for user (and other classes)
+- [ ] Review and incorporate any feedback from Checkpoint #2
+- [ ] Implement search result paging
+- [ ] Add password reset/reminder functionality
+- [ ] Review and incorporate feedback from Checkpoint #3
+- [ ] Review code for code standards and best practices (use a code quality tool?)
+- [ ] Code Review

 ### Week 11
 - [ ] Weekly journal entry